 - I. TAPPS sponsors the following competitions:

 - A. Advanced Math

 - B. Calculator Applications

 - C. Current Issues and Events

 - D. Duet Acting

 - E. Lincoln Douglas Debate

 - F. Literary Criticism

 - G. Mathematics

 - H. Number Sense

 - I. Original Oratory

 - J. Persuasive Speaking

 - K. Poetry Interpretation

 - L. Prose Interpretation

 - M. Ready Writing

 - N. Science

 - O. Social Studies

 - P. Solo Acting

 - Q. Spanish

 - R. Spelling

 - S. Yearbook

 - II.
 ELIGIBILITY.
 In addition to the eligibility requirements for contests in Article V of the Constitution, only students in grades 9-12 shall be permitted to enter the contests.

 - III.
 REPRESENTATION Each participant member school may enter up to THREE individual/duets per event.

 - IV.
 VERIFICATION PERIOD

 - A. A 30-minute verification will follow the initial posting of all results.
 All results will be final at the conclusion of this time period.

 - B. If it is evident that an error has been made in ranking a contestant's score, the Meet Director is authorized to correct the error.

 - C. A speech Verifier will ensure that all procedures and rules have been followed.

 - D. If questions arise, contact the Classification Speech Coordinator, State Speech Director, or State Academic Director.

+- E. NO Protest or Appeal shall be allowed regarding a student other than those who attend your school.

 - V. USE OF AIDS

-- A. Translators are not allowed. - B. Irlen lenses, overlays, or colored paper are permitted. - VI.
+- A. Translators are not allowed.

+- B. Irlen lenses, overlays, or colored paper are permitted.

+- VI.
 TEST PERSONNEL.
-(Contest Directors, Monitors, and Assistants must be professional and unbiased.) - A. Contest Director.
-Must understand the rules of the contest he is administering. - B. Proctor.
-Assist the Contest Director, monitors students taking exams, maintains silence in the halls, and performs other duties as necessary. - C. Graders.
-Competent graders may include coaches who should maintain a professional and unbiased demeanor. - D. If questions arise, contact the Classification Speech Coordinator, State Speech Director, or State Academic Director.
+(Contest Directors, Monitors, and Assistants must be professional and unbiased.)

+- A. Contest Director.
+Must understand the rules of the contest he is administering.

+- B. Proctor.
+Assist the Contest Director, monitors students taking exams, maintains silence in the halls, and performs other duties as necessary.

+- C. Graders.
+Competent graders may include coaches who should maintain a professional and unbiased demeanor.

+- D. If questions arise, contact the Classification Speech Coordinator, State Speech Director, or State Academic Director.